-iii) Forestry role in the welfare of the Mediterranean communities.
+- forestry role in the welfare of the society.

 THE MEDITERRANEAN FOREST AND FORESTRY

-Further, Mediterranean forest supports other important services with protective, productive and socio-economic functions such as: carbon sequestration, contribution to ecosystem richness or soil and water conservation among others.
+Further, Mediterranean forest support forest services with protective, productive and socio-economic functions such as: carbon sequestration, contribution to ecosystem richness or soil and water conservation among others

 Mediterranean forests are now seriously threatened by drastic and rapid climate and land use changes, which add to long-standing problems related to desertification processes and forest fires.
 Other problems are associated with the over-exploitation and over-grazing of forest lands.
 It is expected that climate changes will result in the expansion of Mediterranean-like conditions to new areas.